 If you've never had an ingrown toenail yourself, odds are you know someone who has.
 Almost everyone will experience this issue at least once in their lifetime.
 No matter how mild the case, seeing professional treatment for ingrown toenails reduces the risk of recurrence and dramatically lowers your risk of infection.

-Never hesitate to contact us with any questions or concerns you may have regarding an ingrown toenail of any type or severity.
+Never hesitate to contact us with any questions or concerns regarding an ingrown toenail of any type or severity.
 We’re always happy to help!

 Ingrown Toenail Symptoms

-A toenail becomes ingrown when the edge or corner begins to grow into the neighboring skin instead of alongside it.
-The big toe is most commonly affected, but the condition can happen to other toes as well.
-Early symptoms of ingrown toenails often include:
+A toenail becomes ingrown when the edge or corner begins to grow into the skin around the nail.
+The big toe is most commonly seen with ingrown nails, but all the toes can be affected.
+Early symptoms often include the following: